VishwanathMalli/VishwanathMalli/README.md

 - Full audit trail in MySQL enables historical queries impossible with the previous Excel-only process (e.g. "how many times has this cell been zero-traffic this month?")
 - Layered business rules (traffic volume + hours + cell state) prevent false positives — operations team gets a clean, reliable escalation list every morning

-Note: Due to data confidentiality, the real data is replaced with imagined data
+Note: Due to data confidentiality, the real data is replaced with imagined data for Telecom KPI Automation
 ---

 ## 📫 Connect